Voting and Elections

 Partnering with MLive

-This year we are again planning to work with MLive to provide full coverage of our local contested races and proposals throughout Jackson County.
-For the past several years, LWV of Michigan has partnered with MLive to publish the League’s Vote411 responses in MLive’s online and print news publications in a number of communities including Jackson County.
+LWVJA partners with MLive to provide coverage of our state and local races and proposals.
+For the past several years, the LWV of Michigan has partnered with MLive to publish a printed version of the League’s state-level Voter Guide in a number of communities, including Jackson County.

 In November 2019, Michigan citizens passed statewide ballot proposal 18-3, adding important Voting Rights to the Michigan Constitution.